soulasvalentin/cryptobuddy/README.md

 ## Introduction

 **CryptoBuddy** obtains cryptos *buy* & *sell* rates periodically and stores them to allow for market analysis.
 This is an **Azure Functions** project in Python.
 The scraper function is triggered with a CRON expression and retrieves and saves the data into a DB.
 A separate set of HTTP triggered functions will perform and return valuable analysis on the data when invoked.
+The information is intended to help users decide what's the best option when buying cryptos with local money.

 At this stage, only **BTC-ARS** and **ETH-ARS** rates from Argentinean exchanges are supported.